 ‘The single factor most closely associated with positive outcomes for children is meaningful, lifelong connections to family.’

-Family Rights Group is working collaboratively with local authorities, family group conference services, Become (Formerly the Who Cares?
-Trust), Who Cares?
-Scotland, The Fostering Network, Children 1st, Scottish Child Law Centre and other key stakeholders (including young people in care) to develop and implement LifeLong Links.
+Family Rights Group is working collaboratively with local authorities, family group conference services, voluntary sector organisations and other key stakeholders including children and young people in care, family members and foster carers to develop and implement Lifelong Links.
 Our aim is to build positive lifelong support networks for children in the care system.

-The Lifelong Links trial will be aimed at under 16 year olds who have been in care for less than 2 years and for whom there is no plan for them to live within their family or be adopted.
-The trial will be independently evaluated to determine whether Lifelong Links is effective in improving outcomes for children in care.
+The Lifelong Links trial is aimed at under 16 year old children and young people who have been in care for less than 3 years and for whom there is no plan for them to live within their family or be adopted.
+The trial is being independently evaluated by the Rees Centre, University of Oxford and Celcis, University of Strathclyde to determine whether Lifelong Links is effective in improving outcomes for children in care.

 A big thank you to Hertfordshire County Council who produced the “Introducing Lifelong Links” film in collaboration with young people (and), to North Yorkshire County Council who worked with Family Rights Group to produce the foster carers film and Matt from Doncaster Children’s Trust with “Connections matter”.